Highlights

 Day 9: Depart Cairo

-It's already your last day in Egypt and time to head to Cairo Airport.
+It's already your last day in Egypt, and it's time to head to Cairo Airport.
 Your driver will be waiting outside your accommodation to whisk you away to catch your flight.
 Wave goodbye to the desert and the Pyramids out your plane window.
 Until next time!

 More Great Egypt Itineraries

 Looking for more inspiration for your trip to Egypt?
-Check out these other Egypt itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.
+Check out these other Egypt itineraries, explore different ways to spend nine days in Egypt, or discover the best time to visit Egypt.